jontaimanglo/pyrcron/README.md

     for long running crons

 #configure
-  * rcron.py
+  * pyrcron.py
 ```
     #which db should we write to
-    self.db = "rcron"
+    self.db = "pyrcron"
     #set where the cache file should be written
-    self.cache_file = "/tmp/rcron.cache"
+    self.cache_file = "/tmp/pyrcron.cache"
     #set where the temp cache file should be written
     self.cache_file_temp = "%s.tmp" % self.cache_file
     #how many minutes before the cache is assumed stale
     self.cache_stale_mins = 5
     #encryption/decryption key for cache file
     self.cache_file_key = "8a10465a559947c58983516a6ce179b6bd52e4df7b39aef75d43c7e27892450b"
-    #what is the maximum number of threads that rcron should use
+    #what is the maximum number of threads that pyrcron should use
     self.max_threads = 4
 ```
   * lib/helper.py